jonow/lsv/README.md

 # Line-Seperated Values (LSV)
-This go library is used to read line-separated values as a single-dimensional arrays with support for comments.
+This Go library is used to read line-separated values as a single-dimensional arrays with support for comments.

 All values must be seperated by a new-line (\n) with all leading and trailing